akulakov/django-admin-unchained/README.md

  - Making admin listing available to users who do not have the change permissions for the respective model.
  - Custom / explicit permissioning for each view.
+ - Making unlimited ChangeList pages / views with different configurations for the same model, e.g. each with different columns, filters and actions, set up for different types of users, for example a simplified listing with 2-3 columns for reviewers or other non-technical users, more columns or actions for users who may need to do more extensive changes.

 The following admin functionality is made available:
 ---